vvv214/f23-cybersecprivacy/policy.md

 ### Academic Integrity

-The School of Engineering and Applied Science relies upon and cherishes its community of trust.
 We firmly endorse, uphold, and embrace the University’s Honor principle that students will not lie, cheat, or steal, nor shall they tolerate those who do.
 We recognize that even one honor infraction can destroy an exemplary reputation that has taken years to build.
-Acting in a manner consistent with the principles of honor will benefit every member of the community both while enrolled in the Engineering School and in the future.
+Acting in a manner consistent with the principles of honor will benefit every member of the community both while enrolled in the School and in the future.
 Students are expected to be familiar with the university [honor code](https://honor.virginia.edu/), including the section on [academic fraud](https://honor.virginia.edu/academic-fraud).

+### On use of GenAI

+Utilizing Generative AI (GenAI), such as ChatGPT, can be a valuable tool for enhancing learning experiences and assisting with everyday tasks.
+Students are welcome to employ GenAI throughout the course and are not required to disclose its usage specifics.
+However, students should be aware of certain concerns tied to the use of GenAI, including privacy considerations, ethical implications, and intellectual property concerns.
+Students are encouraged to read the [FAQ](https://provost.virginia.edu/subsite/genai/faqs) by the Vice Provost for Faculty Affairs for more details.

 ### Students with disabilities or learning needs
 It is my goal to create a learning experience that is as accessible as possible.
 If you anticipate any issues related to the format, materials, or requirements of this course, please meet with me outside of class so we can explore potential options.
 Students with disabilities may also wish to work with the Student Disability Access Center to discuss a range of options to removing barriers in this course, including official accommodations.
 Please visit [their website](sdac.studenthealth.virginia.edu) for information on this process and to apply for services online.
 If you have already been approved for accommodations through SDAC, please send me your accommodation letter and meet with me so we can develop an implementation plan together.